aconz2/aconz2.github.io/_posts/2020-04-09-Mystery-Sendmail-Issue.md

 After some more internet searching I finally found the culprit: `sudo`. `sudo` was configured to send an email to root every time a user used `sudo` (I guess this was the default on Fedora?
 Or maybe some bad config of policykit?).
 This mail was then going to my home directory `~/.esmtp_queue` where there were !thousands! of queued but undelivered emails!
 Each time `sudo` ran, it would try to send a new email, plus all the old ones that had failed.

+The punchline is that I was running my audit program with `sudo`, so everytime I ran the program, it would trigger the emails, and I would see those processes in my audit program.
+What I thought was a cron job was just me triggering it!

 I fixed it (hopefully for good) by doing the following:

 ```alternatives --remove-all mta```